JHale716/Dell-U2711-Monitor/README.md

 #### This is also where it gets difficult
 For some unknown reason Dell decided not to include all resolutions in the baked in EDID data file on the monitor.
 Which is where this all comes to grief and whay you are reading this epistle.
 * An EDID file is an identifer file or data that the monitor spit at your system when connected to explain the HDMI capabilities of the monitor, so your system knows how to talk to it.
-* By default Dell have not included the panel's native 2560x1440 in the EDID data assuming that you'd only use it on HDMI if using somethign other than a computer to connect to it.
+* By default Dell have not included the panel's native 2560x1440 in the EDID data assuming that you'd only use it on HDMI if using something other than a computer to connect to it.
-* This lengthy discussion on the issue covers it all in a lot more detail, adn it's confusing https://forums.whirlpool.net.au/thread/9lm2vrq3
+* This lengthy discussion on the issue covers it all in a lot more detail, and it's confusing https://forums.whirlpool.net.au/thread/9lm2vrq3
 * In basic terms you need to 'update' the EDID file in the system, on the monitor or your computer, to get it to recognise the right resolution settings so you can go from there.

 ## Why the Git Hub Repo
 Both for my learning and so you can shortcut some of the pain and get to the point.
 And I desire to use the HDMI port on my Mac for the display so I don't have to sacrifice a USB-C/Thunderport 3 port for the display.

-### What follows is pretty much for Mac users at this point, hopefully this has been useful in yoru journey if you are not a Mac user looking for a solution.
+### What follows is pretty much for Mac users at this point, hopefully this has been useful in your journey if you are not a Mac user looking for a solution.
-* Yes this is a long read, as you need the background and things influence your choices, if you have alternative port options, that's the easy approach, if you only havd HDMI, then you're here reading this.
+* Yes this is a long read, as you need the background and things influence your choices, if you have alternative port options, that's the easy approach, if you only have HDMI, then you're here reading this.

 ### Why not use SetResX?
 A good question and one that is valid, however, it doesn't solve the technical issue and leaves you with a screwy version of what you already have.